leeyoochan/leeyoochan.github.io/_posts/2021-11-19-Yoochan Lee.md

 - The 6th place in Nuit Du Hack 2017 (GYG), Paris, France, June.
 2017
 - The 12th place in Seccon CTF 2017 (GYG), Tokyo, Japan, Jan.
 2017
 - The 1st place in Secuinside Capture The Bug (Minionz), Seoul, South Korea, July.
 2016
 - The 6th place in Codegate CTF (teambob), Seoul, South Korea, May.
 2016
+- Top 10 in Best Of the Best, Mar.
+2016

 ## Reported Vulnerabilities and Exploits (selected)
 - CVE-2017-7014 : Kernel Code Execution in macOS